 Also, teaching ESL students is very different in many ways from teaching

 U.S. high school students.
-While they have less behavior problems, they
+While they have fewer behavior problems, they

 have enough other knowledge deficiencies to make up for this perk.
 Even

 though it's been confusing and difficult, I learn more every day about